global-asp/asp-source/ada/0327_lohwehi-kanemi.md

 # Lohwehi Kanemi

 ##
-Big houses and expensive cars are not good for the environment.

-##
 Suɔ kake yaa nu nyu.

 ##
-Maybe other friends could help.

-##
 Okpɔngɔ enyɔ yaa nu nyu.

-##
-What about the poor vultures?

 ##
 Ngami na etɛ kɛ lohwebi ewie hu yaa nu nyu.